-I am a postdoctoral researcher at Speech Interaction Technology Group research group at Aalto University in Espoo, Finland.
-Since March 2025, I have also been a postdoctoral researcher in the TurkuNLP Group at the University of Turku, Turku, Finland.
+I am a postdoctoral researcher in the TurkuNLP Group at the University of Turku, Finland.

 I received my doctoral degree in ICT at Web Science and Social Computing research group of Universitat Pompeu Fabra, Barcelona where I was advised by Prof. Carlos Castillo.
 My doctoral thesis focuses on developing a multilingual approach to extract, summarize, and prioritize crisis-related information from social media, enabling emergency managers and responders to efficiently monitor events, validate data, and address critical help-seeking requests.